 From time immemorial at sea, it has been a fact that Monday is an unlucky day on which you should never embark on a voyage.
 Even today's sailors follow this custom.
 But why?
-In the deep past, everything was settled up on Monday.
-And literally everything.
-The previous week's offenses were dealt with by a boatswain or his assistant with a whip in his hand.
+When sailing long ago, everything was settled up on Monday.
+Literally everything.
+Including the previous week's offenses which were dealt with by a boatswain or his assistant with a whip in his hand.

 In some cultures, Friday is also considered an unlucky day.
 On Friday, however, you can sail just don’t embark on a voyage.

 Whistling is also prohibited on ships.
 Because those who whistle, question and indeed provoke the wind itself.
 As a result it will reap its revenge in the form of a tornado or storm.
 The only exception is the ship's whistle.
 But don’t fret, it is said that storms can also be successfully warded off by fixing a horseshoe to the mast.

 What carries bad luck